-While a bull market is generally good for investors, it’s helpful to understand a few things about these market conditions:
+It's helpful to understand a few things about these market conditions:

 1. Both bull and bear market types are normal parts of the cyclical nature of the economy.
-Although past performance doesn’t necessarily equate to future results, over the long term, the stock market has historically posted a positive return.
-2
+Although past performance doesn’t necessarily equate to future results, over the long term, the stock market has historically posted a positive return.2

 2. Market performance is only one indicator of economic health.
 Other vital signs include things like GDP (gross domestic product), employment rate, and interest rates.
 Taken together, economic indicators paint a picture of the status of the economy and can provide insight for both businesses and individuals to make financial decisions.